zruncho3d/tri-zero/PARTS.md

 ## Build Guide

-In this repo are all of the STLs needed to build a Tri-Zero Alpha which are not in the V0.1 repo.
+In this repo are all of the STLs needed to build a Tri-Zero Alpha which are not in another repo (primary V0.1).

 All parts should be already be in print-ready orientation, with seam in the +Y dir, and no supports are needed.
 Standard Voron settings, or lowered infill and fewer perims, should work fine for most parts:
 - 4 perimeters